asvd/helios-kernel/README.md

 objects provided by the requested modules.

-Third argument is a failure callback which will be called in case if some of the requested modules (or their dependence) has failed to be loaded.
+Third argument is a failure callback which will be called in case if some of the requested modules (or their dependency) has failed to be loaded.
 Reasons could be very different (from syntax error and to network problems), therefore you must implement some reasonable fallback or cancellation behaviour for the loading failure.